blu371ck/GuardDuty-SOAR/tests/validation-scenarios/ec2/ec2-instance-compromise-short/README.md

-# EC2 Instance Compromise Full Check
+# EC2 Instance Compromise Short Check

 ## Objective
-This scenario validates the full workflow of the EC2InstanceCompromisePlaybook on an instance without an instance profile or EBS volumes.
+This scenario validates the full workflow of the EC2InstanceCompromisePlaybook on an instance without an instance profile or extra EBS volumes.
 It tests the application's ability to perform a sequence of forensic and remediation actions, including:
 - Tagging the instance.
 - Dynamically creating a quarantine security group and isolating the instance.
 - Terminating the instance (if configured).